Trump drives his anti-immigration message in Aurora, Colorado

 “It takes a small amount of people to make a big difference in the community,” said Powell, who ranks immigration as her top concern alongside the economy.
 “It’s scary, it’s a scary thing.”

-At the venue where he appeared on Friday, posters displayed mug shots of people in prison-orange with descriptions including “Illegal immigrant gang members from Venezuela.”
+At the venue where Trump appeared, posters displayed mug shots of people in prison-orange with descriptions including “Illegal immigrant gang members from Venezuela.”

-“Look at all these photos around me,” Stephen Miller, a former top aide who is expected to take a senior role in the White House if Trump wins, told the crowd before Trump spoke.
+“Look at all these photos around me,” Stephen Miller, a former top aide who is expected to take a senior role in the White House if Trump wins, told the crowd.
 “Are these the kids you grew up with?
 Are these the neighbors you were raised with?
 Are these the neighbors that you want in your city?”
 The crowd roared ”no” in reply.

-Some of Colorado’s Democratic leaders accused Trump and other Republicans of overstating problems in Aurora.
+Some Colorado officials, including the Republican mayor of Aurora, accused Trump and other Republicans of overstating problems in the city.

-“What is occurring is minimal and isolated.
-And to be clear, it’s never acceptable, right?
-We never say any level is acceptable,” said Rep. Jason Crow, D-Colo.
-“But it’s not a surge.
-It’s not a change.
-There is no takeover of any part of this city, of any apartment complex.
-It has not happened.
-It is a lie.”
+“Again, the reality is that the concerns about Venezuelan gang activity in our city — and our state — have been grossly exaggerated and have unfairly hurt the city’s identity and sense of safety,” said Mike Coffman, a former U.S. congressman.

 Trump and his running mate, Ohio Sen. JD Vance, also have spread falsehoods about a community in Springfield, Ohio, where they said Haitian immigrants were accused of stealing and eating pets.